Fibonacci Retracement: How to Use the Golden Ratio in Trading

 Part 4: Fibonacci Extensions for Profit Targets

+Understanding the difference between Fibonacci retracement and extension is what separates entries from exits.
 Retracements tell you where pullbacks might end.
 Extensions tell you where the next leg might end.
-They project beyond the prior swing high using Fib multiples of the original move.
+They project beyond the prior swing high using Fib multiples of the original move, which is exactly how to use Fibonacci extensions to set profit targets.

 127.2%